nngogol/PySimpleGUIDocGen/db/4_Release_notes.md

 There are a number of people that have been key contributors to this project both directly and indirectly.
 Paid professional help has been deployed a number of critical times in the project's history.
 This happens in the life of software development from time to time.

 If you've helped, I sure hope that you feel like you've been properly thanked.
 That you have been recognized.
 If not, then say something.... drop an email to comments@PySimpleGUI.org.

+## Support

+In response to a number of email contacts from individuals and corporations that are using PySimpleGUI that wanted to financially support the project a "Support" Button was added to the GitHub site.
+This support button is connected with a PayPal account.
+If you wish to help support this currently freely supplied software and free technical support, then follow this link: www.paypal.me/psgui .

+To be clear, this is not a solicitation for your money.
+No one is being directly asked to support / contribute.
+The project is self-funded and there are ongoing costs just to offer the software (URLs, ReadTheDocs, etc).
+If you're a corporate user and find that PySimpleGUI is helping you financially, that's awesome.
+If you want to help ensure PySimpleGUI has a future, you now have that option to help.
+It's likely that at some point the costs will become too high for the project to continue, but until then we'll all enjoy the successes we're having.